dmsadjt/dmsadjt/README.md

-### Hi there, I'm Dimas 👋
+# Hi there, I'm Dimas 👋

-I am a student still learning about many things.
-I love creating something out of code and seeing the works that people had made.
-Currently learning the basics of coding and trying to go deeper.
-Currently i have a big interest in Android and Web Development and trying to learn those two subjects at my own pace!

-## 🌱 I’m currently learning ...
-- PHP's Framework Laravel
+I am a corporate worker that likes to create stuff and learning new things!
+I haven't delved too much into the world of open source contributions and helping others but I do want to use my free time to create and build new things!

+## My daily driver

-- Javascript's Framework React and JQuery
+- PHP Native and with Laravel
-- Kotlin for Android
+- Kotlin for Android Development

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dmsadjt)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dmsadjt&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## I'm currently working on ..
-- A website using Laravel's Framework, Twitter's Bootstrap and mySQL database
+- A website using Laravel's Framework, Twitter's Bootstrap and MySQL database
+- An android app using Kotlin's Jetpack and Firebase
-- A wordpress web app
+- A passion project using Go and React

 <!--
 **dmsadjt/dmsadjt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.